chakib401/chakib401.github.io/_pages/about.md

 ---
 I am currently a Technical Lead in Machine Learning at Informatique Caisse des Dépôts.

 Previously, I completed my PhD at the Centre Borelli, University of Paris Cité, and Informatique Caisse des Dépôts.
 My research primarily focused on unsupervised learning techniques for handling graph data at scale.
-Another interest of mine was exploring the use of optimal transport for solving machine learning problems."
+Another interest of mine was exploring the use of optimal transport for solving machine learning problems.